 We Stop Collection Calls and Protect Your Rights

 Kimmel & Silverman consumer attorneys stop debt collector harassment.
-Our legal team can protect you against abusive collection practices, stop unwanted phone calls, and get you compensated up to $1,000 per violation.
+Our legal team can protect you against abusive collection practices, stop unwanted phone calls, and get you compensated up to $1,000.

 Dedicated Team of Consumer Law Attorneys